michaelqmaguire/geocoding-with-r/02_geocode_addresses.md

 #### Let’s look at an example.

-I went ahead and grabbed some local medical institutions that presumable have prescribing capabilities.
+I went ahead and grabbed some local medical institutions that presumably have prescribing capabilities.

-I figured that something like this is relateable considering we live in the area.
+I figured that something like this is relatable considering we live in the area.

 First things first, though – you need to load the libraries.